-With medical marijuana and CBD (cannabidiol) markets growing, it is crucial to understand both hemp and cannabis laws in your home state to ensure that you remain within your legal rights.
+With wellness marijuana and CBD (cannabidiol) markets growing, it is crucial to understand both hemp and cannabis laws in your home state to ensure that you remain within your legal rights.
 Not to be confused with THC, which is known for its “high,” CBD is a non-intoxicating compound primarily derived from the hemp plant.
 In this article, we discuss CBD and why it is legal.

 What is CBD?

 CBD (cannabidiol) is a chemical compound naturally produced by both hemp and cannabis plants.
 Not to be confused with THC, CBD is non-intoxicating and more so accredited for its potential therapeutic application.
-CBD-infused products allow consumers a way to harness some of the properties scientifically associated with the cannabis plant with no sedating effect.
+CBD-infused products allow consumers a way to harness some of the properties scientifically associated with the cannabis plant with no soothing effect.

 Differences Between Industrial Hemp and Marijuana